klihelp/F5-accessibility-audit/readme.md

   or nav (research on my part)

 ## Toggler Bars
-- Must have `aria-checked` and `aria-checked` if we allow non form element to have similar functionality.
+- Must have `aria-checked` if we allow non form element to have similar functionality.

 - `aria-pressed`